medialab/minet/docs/cli.md

 Minet Twitter Users Search Command
 ==================================

-Retrieve Twitter users using the API.
+Search Twitter users using API v1.

+This will only return ~1000 results maximum per query so you might want to find a way to segment your inquiry into smaller queries to find more users.

 positional arguments:
   query                                      Search query or name of the column containing queries to run in given CSV file.